ClinicalEpigeneticsLaboratory/accs-pancancer-model/README.md

    - `Classes` - <list> - List of all classes supported by the model (in the same order as `Probabilities`)
    - `Anomaly_score` - <float> - Numerical value indicating the likelihood of anomaly (novelty/outlier)
    - `Anomaly_thresholds` - <dict> - Threshold values for anomaly scores e.g. {"Medium-risk sample": 1.5, "High-risk sample": 1.86}

+All plots should be generated using Plotly and exported to json using write_json from plotly.io.